 As a follow up to my last post,

-Here are 5 more studies on the well known (among those familiar with ADHD) links between ADHD and Addictions.
+Here are 5 more studies on the well-known (among those familiar with ADHD) links between ADHD and substance abuse.

 Or 5 more reasons why governments should start properly diagnosing and treating adults and children with ADHD now, or pay 100 times the price later in addictions and all the associated costs; crime, incarceration, additional health care costs, career costs, family damage, etc. And I’m not even mentioning the links between ADHD and tobacco and marijuana, which are the #1 and #3 most popular drugs for children and adults with Attention Deficit Hyperactivity Disorder to abuse.